Wedza District: Geography

 Hwedza is under chief Svosve and Chief Ruzane is well connected to other towns by tarred roads.
 Rusunzwe and Gandamasungo, the famous Wedza mountain range, are some of the most outstanding geographical features in Wedza.
 Hwedza District boundaries are the Save River on the west and Ruzave (Ruzawi) river on the east.
 Other rivers include Nyamidzi, Mhare, Nyamhembe and Chineyi.
 Hwedza is climatically divided into two halves, upper Hwedza from St Barnabas Chisasike to Hwedza center onwards which is cooler and has average to high rainfall; and lower Hwedza which is from Mukamba through Goneso and Zviyambe East and West small scale farming area (formerly known as purchase areas) which experiences warmer to hot temperatures and lower rainfall.
 Even the crops grown in the two parts differ significantly, cotton and sorghum/millet do better in lower Hwedza, while in upper Hwedza the same crops would not yield much.

-Hwedza is also known for mazhanje/mashuku (a wild fruit harvested between late October into early December).
+Hwedza is also known for mazhanje/mashuku (Uapaca kirkiana) (a wild fruit harvested between late October into early December).